fearlessfara/FirewallHack/README.md

 # How to Run the JAR File
 To run the JAR you can have two choice.
 The first is to use directly the command line typing the command<br />
   <p align="center">java -jar FirewallHack.jar</p><br />
-or you can create a .bat fle that contains the previous command and run it directly.
+or you can create a .bat file that contains the previous command and run it directly.
 To let it work correctly, you should specify the path of the JAR File(if it is not in the same folder of the .bat file)

 # Parameters